Fabio-Poli/CCT-Thesis-Project/README.md

-# CCT-Thesis-Project
+# Predicting European Stock Market Trends Using Machine Learning
 Capstone Project

-**Predicting European Stock Market Trends Using Machine Learning**

 **Project Overview**
 This repository houses the research project titled "Predicting European Stock Market Trends through Economic Indicators: A Machine Learning Approach".
 The goal of this project is to explore and analyze the potential of machine learning (ML) models in forecasting stock market trends in Europe, using a range of economic indicators.